HOME > Handbook > Setting up a run

 Your water bottle and 'boat bag' or any other small things like hats, maps, etc., need to be secured to the boat.

-Painter lines on the bow and stern are properly bundled and put under the shock cord.
+Painter lines on the bow and stern are properly bundled and put under the shock cord (or whatever mechanism you're using).